 4. Toyo Ito

-Toyo Ito is known for his conceptual works of architecture and that resulted in him designing TOD’s Omotesando building, Mikimoto 2 building in Ginza, and the Library of Tama Art University in Hachioji.
+Toyo Ito is known for his conceptual works of architecture and that resulted in him designing TOD’s Omotesando building, the Mikimoto 2 building in Ginza, and the Library of Tama Art University in Hachioji.

 5. Kenzo Tange